Language User Profiles

 The profiles do not describe individuals, and any individual might fit different profiles in different circumstances.
 At any rate, the profiles are flexible: for example, an individual may shift between profiles in depending on the situation, and fit a completely different profile when using another language.
 The profiles are not meant for categorising individuals but for recognising different learner types for discussing and improving language issues.

-Temporary visitors work in expert positions in Finland and manage their work and leisure time in English.
+Short-term residents work in expert positions in Finland and manage their work and leisure time in English.
 Due to their “temporary” stay in Finland and due to being a member of an English-speaking community, they have not thought that they would ever need Finnish.
-However, some temporary visitors have found themselves staying in Finland for longer.
-The threshold for studying Finnish has increased, and the temporary visitor may no longer have motivation, courage or time for studying Finnish.
+However, some short-term residents have found themselves staying in Finland for longer.
+The threshold for studying Finnish has increased, and the short-term resident may no longer have motivation, courage or time for studying Finnish.

-As supervisor or colleague, you can support the temporary visitor in the following ways:
+As supervisor or colleague, you can support the short-term resident in the following ways:

 - Starting at recruitment, provide a realistic view of the significance of Finnish.